jkpjkpjkp/paper/a.md

+# Abstract

+Code is available at https://github.com/jkpjkpjkp/bob and https://github.com/jkpjkpjkp/e

 # 引言

 Former research highlights the inaccuracies in visual-grounding (vision-perception) in large multimodal models (LMMs) [BLINK, Eyes-wide-shut, Cambrian].
 While LMMs are the SOTA way of visual question answering (VQA), due to this visual perception bottleneck, even today's SOTA LMMs cannot accurately count past a dozen objects.
 In this paper we use Large Language Model (LLM) and Large Multimodal Model (LMM) interchangably, since most frontier LLMs now supports vision.

+LMM's pretraining in internet-scale image-text pairs gives it strong language and visual understanding, yet limits its visual perception to that of the caption.

 Our first motivation is to emulate a human VQA process, where human may continually focus on related areas, taking longer gaze at related areas for more accurate perception, we hypothesize that a inference-time LMM workflow can have a similar effect and lead to better visual perceptive performance.